Today in Tribe History: August 26, 1940

 1959 – Cleveland extends its winning streak to eight games on an eighth inning tie-breaking home run by Rocky Colavito as the Indians knock off the New York Yankees, 5-4.

-1962 – The Indians end the Red Sox streak of 13 games with a homer in a 4-0 win in the second game of a doubleheader.
+1962 – The Indians end the Red Sox’s streak of 13 straight games with a homer in a 4-0 win in the second game of a doubleheader.
 Cleveland won the opener, 10-5.

-1973 – Former Indians draft pick and their current High-A manager at Lynchburg, Mark Budzinski, is born in Baltimore, Maryland.
+1973 – Former Indians draft pick and Double-A manager at Akron, Mark Budzinski, is born in Baltimore, Maryland.

 1987 – Indians pitching puts an end to Paul Molitor’s 39-game hitting streak, but loses the game as the Brewers’ Rick Manning drives home the winning run in ten innings in a 1-0 victory for Milwaukee over Cleveland.